Yandex Cloud

 • Autovacuum vacuum cost delay All interfaces

-Time (in milliseconds) the autovacuum process will remain idle if the cost limit is exceeded.
+Time (in milliseconds) the autovacuum process will idle after exceeding the cost limit.

-The minimum value is -1 (disables the setting); the maximum value is 100.
+The minimum value is -1 (disables the setting) and the maximum is 100.
 The default value depends on the selected host class.

-• In other cases, the default value is calculated using the following formula:
+• In other cases, the default value is computed as follows:

 55 - 5 × <number_of_vCPUs_per_host>